Eupithecia

 Similar Taxa

-• Other GeometridaeEupithecia is distinguished from other inchworm by its narrow and characteristic resting posture; other geometrids typically have broader wings and different resting postures.
+• Other GeometridaeEupithecia is distinguished from other inchworm by its narrow wings and characteristic resting posture; other geometrids typically have broader wings and different resting postures.

 More Details